RobbyC231/bench_resttest/README.md

 # Bench Rest Test
-Here is a solution for the Bench Rest Test which followed the problem outlined [here](https://resttest.bench.co/front-end)
+Here is a solution for the Bench Rest Test to address the problem outlined [here](https://resttest.bench.co/front-end)
 - This app was designed to read an API and gather all transactions to display in a table

 # What is required?